Between Silicon and Soul

 Third-party brands list on the platform to access Amazon's 300M+ active customers.
 They pay fees, accept terms, and surrender transaction data.

 Amazon has complete visibility into which products move, at what price, with what return rates.
-No third-party brand has equivalent data on their own category.
+No third-party brand has equivalent data on its own category.

-Categories where brand differentiation is weak — batteries, cleaning supplies, clothing basics, electronics accessories — become targets for displacement.
+Categories where brand differentiation is weak — batteries, cleaning supplies, basics, accessories — become targets for displacement.

 Amazon Basics enters with structural cost advantages — no marketing spend, preferential placement, built-in Prime loyalty.
 The original brand cannot compete on its own platform.